benchristelcom/benchristelcom.github.io/src/posts/software-design-in-one-page/index.md

 This function knows:

 - the program's data is stored in files.
-- the path to a file may be absolute or relative.
+- the path to a file may be given as absolute or relative.
 - how to tell is a path is absolute (it looks for a leading `/` — but that won't work on Windows!)
 - there is special logic for resolving a relative path — we don't just use the